rantahar/introduction-to-mpi/_episodes/07-collective.md

 >    MPI_Comm_rank(MPI_COMM_WORLD, &rank);
 >
 >    // Each rank will have n_numbers numbers,
->    // starting from where the previous left
+>    // starting from where the previous left off
 >    my_first_number = n_numbers*rank;
 >
 >    // Generate a vector